 Since 1987 the Museum's Educator of Excellence Institutes have provided exceptional educators with staff development opportunities that transform the way they view and teach natural sciences.
 Educators from across North Carolina have been inspired by their experiences in outstanding natural areas such as Belize , Ecuador , and Yellowstone National Park .
 These workshops are subsidized by the Educators of Excellence Fund , which enables selected educators to experience the natural world firsthand.

-Activity Level: Moderate to rigorous, including walking/hiking at in both high heat/humidity and at extremely high altitudes
+Activity Level: Moderate to rigorous, including walking/hiking at high elevations

 Tropical Ecology Institute

 Activity Level: Moderate to rigorous, including walking/hiking in tropical (high heat/humidity) settings, canoeing and snorkeling